 Learn something new every day More Info... by email

 Swedish brown beans are a type of bean originally developed in Sweden and introduced to the rest of the world via Swedish immigrants.
 These beans are often specifically called for in Scandinavian cuisine which features beans, and they can be used in cuisine from a wide variety of other regions of the world, as well.
-In communities with an especially large populations of Swedes and Swedish descendants, Swedish brown beans are often on the menu, thanks to an acquired preference for them.
+In communities with an especially large populations of Swedes and Swedish descendants, these beans are often on the menu, thanks to an acquired preference for them.

 Like other common beans, Swedish brown beans are formally known as Phaseolus vulgaris.
 They have been specifically developed through selective breeding to display several traits which are viewed as desirable, and they can easily cross-breed with other beans, for gardeners who feel like getting adventurous with their bean patches.
 They are also very easy to grow; they just need mild weather, plenty of sun, and loose, loamy soil with intermittent waterings.

 The Swedish brown bean is relatively small and ovoid, with a pale brown to tan color.
 The beans are known for being extremely tender with a nutty flavor, and they hold together well, even through extended cooking.
-This last trait makes Swedish brown beans especially popular in soups and stews, as cooks do not need to worry about the beans breaking apart if they are a little bit overcooked.
+This last trait makes these beans especially popular in soups and stews, as cooks do not need to worry about the beans breaking apart if they are a little bit overcooked.

 In addition to being used in soups, Swedish brown beans do very well in baked bean and casserole dishes, and they can be prepared in various ethnic recipes as well.
-Some cooks like using Swedish brown beans in Indian food, where their mildly sweet flavor contrasts beautifully with many curry spices, and Swedish brown beans are commonly used in pork and beans, especially in the Midwest, where many people are of Scandinavian descent.
+Some cooks like using these beans in Indian food, where their mildly sweet flavor contrasts beautifully with many curry spices, and Swedish brown beans are commonly used in pork and beans, especially in the Midwest, where many people are of Scandinavian descent.

 To prepare Swedish brown beans, cooks should first rinse the beans and then soak them overnight or until doubled in size.
 The soaking will help the beans stay together during the cooking process, yielding tender, firm beans with lots of flavor.
 After soaking, the beans will take one to two hours to cook.
 If Swedish brown beans are hard to find, adzuki, cranberry, and pinto beans all make adequate stand-ins for this Scandinavian food.